All Your Property Valuation Questions Answered

 What is a property valuation?

-A valuation is an expert opinion of the value of the property.
-The opinion is formed after the valuer has obtained all relevant facts and information.
+A valuation is an informed expert opinion of the value of a property.
+The valuers expert opinion is formed after the valuer has obtained all relevant facts and information about the property.

 A valuer interprets the market to assess the value of a property.
 Three basic methods are used to estimate value:

-- Sales comparison: involves analysis of recent market transactions (property sales) and comparing them to the property being valued to determine a value.
+- Sales comparison: involves analysis of recent market transactions (past property sales) and compares the similarities of those transactions to the property being valued, and then a determination of the value is made.

-- Cost method (summation): is based on the depreciated replacement cost of improvements added to the land value.
+- Cost method (summation): is based on the depreciated replacement cost of improvements on the property and is added to the land value.
 In simple language; what it would cost to rebuild what is already there.

 - Income method (capitalisation of the net rentals): is based on the potential rental income of the property.

 The valuer will use the most appropriate of these methods, often using more than one as a check against the principal method.

 Why should I have my property valued?